For Foreign Companies · Updated May 2026

 What is a fiscal representative?

-A Fiskalvertreter (fiscal representative) is a resident person or entity that assumes joint and several liability for a foreign company's VAT obligations in a given country.
+A Fiskalvertreter (fiscal representative, also called a tax representative in English) is a resident person or entity that assumes joint and several liability for a foreign company's VAT obligations in a given country.
 If the foreign company doesn't pay its VAT, the fiscal representative is personally on the hook for the debt.
-This is why they charge high fees — they're taking on real financial risk.
+This is why they charge high fees: they're taking on real financial risk.

 Germany is different.
-German VAT law (§18 UStG, §21 UStG) does not require foreign companies — EU or non-EU — to appoint a fiscal representative for standard VAT registration and compliance.
-A licensed German Steuerberater can register you directly, file your returns, and handle all Finanzamt correspondence as your agent, without assuming liability for your VAT debt.
+German VAT law (§18 UStG, §21 UStG) does not require foreign companies, EU or non-EU, to appoint a fiscal representative for standard VAT registration and compliance.
+A licensed German tax advisor can register you directly, file your returns, and handle all tax-office correspondence as your agent, without assuming liability for your VAT debt.

 Fiscal Representative (Fiskalvertreter) Steuerberater (Tax Advisor)